 Kidding, we wish it were that easy.
 In reality, deleting Google reviews isn’t something we usually recommend.
 But there are some circumstances where it’s what’s best and appropriate for your business.
 However, it’s not as simple as just clicking ‘delete review’.

-When Should You Delete a Google Review?
+When Should You Report a Google Review?

 The truth is, products and services are seldom everyone’s cup of tea.
 In fact, research has shown that people need to see negative reviews in order to trust the positive ones.
 A handful of negative reviews will hardly dissuade the masses from visiting your business.